Dynamic Hex Intervals

 To add the tool to your chart, select the tool from the Gann tool group, and left-click on the bar on the chart you wish to calculate the tool from.
 Next, extend the lines and left-click again where you want it to end.
 Optuma will then draw the tool using the default settings.

 Note: This video is a clip taken from the Gann Changes in Optuma 1.4 video by Mathew Verdouw.
 You can view the full version here.

 Actions & Properties

-Apply Settings to All: When multiple Dynamic Hex Interval tools have been applied to a chart, page or workbook, this action can be used to apply the settings of the one selected to other instances of the tool.
-This is a great time saver if an adjustment is made to the tool - such as hiding or adding levels - as this allows all the other Dynamic Hex Internal tools in the chart, page or entire workbook to be updated instantly.
+Apply Settings to All: When multiple Dynamic Hex Intervals tools have been applied to a chart, page or workbook, this action can be used to apply the settings of the one selected to other instances of the tool.
+This is a great time saver if an adjustment is made to the tool - such as line colour - as this allows all the other Dynamic Hex Intervals tools in the chart, page or entire workbook to be updated instantly.

-Save Settings as Default: If you have adjusted any of the tool's properties (such as the colour) you can save the adjustments as your new default setting.
-Each time you subsequently apply the tool to a chart it will display using the new settings.
+Save Settings as Default: If you have adjusted any of the tool’s properties (colour, for example) you can save the adjustments as your new default setting.
+Each time you apply a new Dynamic Hex Intervals to a chart, the tool will display using the new settings.